rustls/rustls-ffi/README.md

 Use `-DFIPS=on` to enable FIPS mode.

+Use `-DDYN_LINK=on` to dynamically link Rustls to the test programs instead of statically linking (the default).

 Use `cmake --build build --target integration-test` to build and run the client/server integration tests.